ikeda042/CytoMatic4/README.md

 ### Method:

-In this section, I consider the elongation direction determination algorithm with regard to the cell with contour shown in Fig.1 below.
+In this section, we consider the elongation direction determination algorithm with regard to the cell with contour shown in Fig.1 below.

 Scale bar is 20% of image size (200x200 pixel, 0.0625 µm/pixel)